 International investors looking for easy exposure to European markets may want to invest in European ETFs.
 According to a report by Eurostat, the population of the European Union was near 447 million as of January 2021.
 A notable change in the statistics over the previous year was the exclusion of the UK, due to its withdrawal in February 2020.
 As of 2019, the European Union represents approximately 18% of the global gross domestic product (GDP), which makes it one of the most important investment destinations in the world.
-From France's Sanofi SA (NYSE: SNY) to Germany's Deutsche Bank AG (NYSE: DB), hundreds of the world's largest companies are housed in Europe.
+From France's Sanofi SA (SNY) to Germany's Deutsche Bank AG (DB), hundreds of the world's largest companies are housed in Europe.

 European ETFs offer simplicity and diversification without many of the fees associated with mutual funds.
-By purchasing a single security, international investors can have exposure to hundreds of different companies located throughout Europe or exposure to specific countries or industries.
-In this article, we'll take a look at the benefits and risks of European ETFs and some popular options.
+By purchasing single securities, international investors can have exposure to hundreds of different companies located throughout Europe or exposure to specific countries or industries.
+However, like all investments, European ETFs offer both benefits and risks.

 Benefits of European ETFs

 Europe may be considered one of the safest economic regions in the world, but the crisis in 2009 illustrated that it still carries great risk.
-And while Eastern Europe may have growth potential, very few international investors would buy into Western Europe for its growth prospects.
-But despite these concerns, investing in European ETFs can still provide a key role in any portfolio.
+And, while Eastern Europe may have growth potential, very few international investors would buy into Western Europe for its growth prospects.
+Despite these concerns, investing in European ETFs can still provide a key role in any portfolio.

 - Diversification: Europe is a very economically-diverse region, which makes European ETFs ideal for diversifying a primarily U.S.-based stock portfolio without the risk of emerging markets.

 Aside from its rare times of crisis, Europe is generally considered to be a low-risk region relative to emerging markets in Latin America or Asia.

 Many countries in Western Europe face the prospects of slower growth, which makes them less attractive for risk-seeking investors.

 European ETFs can be divided into many different categories, including broad market ETFs, regional ETFs, and country-specific ETFs.
-There are also many other options, such as ETFs based on asset classes, such as the WisdomTree Europe SmallCap Dividend Fund (NYSE: DFE).
-Below, we'll take a look at three of the most popular ETFs from each of these categories.
+There are also many other options, such as ETFs based on asset classes, such as the WisdomTree Europe SmallCap Dividend Fund (DFE).

 Top 3 Broad European ETFs